clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 Row Update(Row row);
 ```

-Deletes the row where the value in the unique column matches that in the corresponding field of `row`, then inserts `row`.
+Deletes the row where the value in the unique column matches that in the corresponding field of `row` and then inserts `row`.

 Returns the new row as actually inserted, with any auto-inc placeholders substituted for computed values.